247 Solitaire title image

 Congratulations!
 You've finally set up your own game of solitaire.
 Let's play already!

-Now, you can finally play the game!
+Here are the instructions on how to play Solitaire.
 Solitaire is primarily a game of sorting, arrangement, and strategy.
 As a refresher, here's what the suit order should be: Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Joker, Queen, King.
 You will build cards in descending order on the tableau and your foundations in ascending order.

 Your goal is to create four foundational stacks of each suit with the cards in your deck.
 To do this, you must draw cards and arrange them in descending order across your seven tableau piles.